michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0021.md

 - n: a quick throw
 - adj: short
 ### Family
-shy: shied, shier, shies, shiest, shyed, shyer, shyest, shying, shyly, shyness, shys+;shyness: shynesses
+- shy: shied, shier, shies, shiest, shyed, shyer, shyest, shying, shyly, shyness, shys+
+- shyness: shynesses
 ### Examples
 - Butler was a point shy of his career high, which he got Jan.
 14, 2016 at Philadelphia.
 - By some counts the states are a half-dozen shy of the number needed to force a convention on that subject.